LeonelMenendez/meetups/README.md

 # General information 💬
 * The number of beer cases needed for a meetup is calculated based on these conditions:
-  * If average day temperature of the meetup:
+  * If the average temperature of the meetup day:
     * Is less than 20º -> 0.75 beer(s)/person
     * Is between 20º and 24º -> 1 beer(s)/person
     * Is greater than 24º -> 2 beer(s)/person